jarl-opensource/drakkar-vfx/README.md

-# drakkar-vfx
+# Drakkar VFX

-VFX editor for Bevy and Hanabi
+VFX editor for Bevy and Hanabi.

 ---